Sawyer, a software platform for kid classes, raises $6 million, including from the Chan Zuckerberg Initiative

 As a kind of hedge — as well as a complement to that first business — Sawyer is also growing a direct-to-consumer business that sees it competing with a host of other companies that are providing children’s classes to parents on a monthly basis.

 Much like venture-backed outfits KidPass and Pearachute, customers of Sawyer (who are parents and caregivers mostly) can pay for classes featured directly on its website.
 Unlike many services that charge a fixed price per month, and/or a membership fee, however, the classes are available a la carte, and no membership is required.

 The service is only available in New York, L.A., and Chicago for now, though Alden says some part of Sawyer’s new round will be used to enter new markets.

+Whether either approach works remains to be seen, but Alden has some experience in exploiting undiscovered opportunities.
+She previously cofounded Go Try It On, a photo-sharing app that allowed members to upload photos of their outfits so that other members could provide feedback and fashion advice.
+The company was acquired for undisclosed terms by Rent the Runway in 2013.

-“Software is step one,” says Alden, who credits the approach in part to her former boss, CEO Jennifer Hyman of Rent the Runway, calling Hyman a “huge mentor in this whole process.
-“Once you get that right, you can build robust city marketplaces atop it.
+In fact, several others of Alden’s nine employees come from Rent the Runway, and she credits Sawyer’s software-first strategy in part to her former boss, Rent the Runway CEO Jennifer Hyman, who she calls a “huge mentor in this whole process.”
+Says Alden, “Once you get [the software] right, you can build robust city marketplaces atop it.
 But the infrastructure comes first.”Featured Image: Pressmaster/Shutterstock

 0